 Still in the midst of the heat wave, we drove through Quebec.
 Despite road signs in English and French across Canada, in Quebec they hadn’t extended the same courtesy so we got pretty lost trying to find a highway rest stop.
 When we found our way to Montreal, which is sprawling compared to Ottawa, the traffic-jammed drive through the outskirts almost cooked us.
 Did I mention we have no air con in our 1985 van?
 When we finally got into the city, we found expensive parking, confusing one-way systems, and nonstop traffic, so retreated to the suburbs.

 We spent some time at Mont Royal Park, enjoying a great view over the city from the Chalet Mont Royal’s patio—very French.
-Unlike France, Montreal has loveable rogue raccoons in the park, and every night the locals head up there to feed them.
-The raccoons are so domesticated, they drink out of bottles and sit on people’s laps.
-We got to watch one little lady roll around on her back and chase her tail, much like a kitten, then after dark about 10 of them turned up and mobbed us, which was incredible as they’re one of my favourite animals!
+Unlike France, Montreal has loveable rogue raccoons in the park, and every night the locals head up there to see them.
+They seem to be the city’s pets and are much-loved.
+After dark, about 10 of them turned up and mobbed us, which was incredible as they’re one of my favourite animals!

 To avoid the parking issues, we got the subway into the city for a day to sightsee.
-We had a local speciality, the Montreal smoked meat sandwich and traditional Canadian poutine (gravy and cheese chips), delicious.
+We had the traditional Canadian poutine (gravy and cheese chips), delicious.
 We attempted to navigate the world’s largest underground complex, 30km of tunnels linking malls, museums, and cinemas, but ended up above ground twice.
 Then we took a stroll around the very Parisian and aptly named Old Montreal, complete with Notre Dame and numerous beautiful buildings, the Montreal you see in photographs.

 On our final day there, it took us 2 hours to get out of the city thanks to permanent traffic, tons of road works, poorly-designed one-way systems, traffic lights at every junction, and some of the worst driving I’ve ever seen.
 I mean so bad that we even saw two cars crash then not even bother to get out and check their vehicles for damage.
 Montreal is very pretty, but in the end we were exasperated by how difficult it was to actually see the place.